wikasithawsh/Azure_DE_project_01/README.md

 -------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------
-## Copy all the on-prem SQL Datbles at once into ADF
+## Copy all the on-prem SQL Data tables at once into ADF

 Created sql script as below to get schema > getschema.sql